Parrottrek Journal 2007

 Pilch - does in mean A) the initial cast one makes when fly fishing B) a baby's diaper or C) a deep muddy pit?
 How about Latitat?
 Is it an A) a lawyer B) a Latin

-included in the evening was some great Chinese food and a heart tugging one-act play, about the Potato Famine in Ireland back in the 1700's, written and
+evening was some great Chinese food and a heart tugging one-act play, about the Potato Famine in Ireland back in the 1700's, written and performed,

-performed, including the music, lyrics and all the voices, by our 16 year old cousin Cassie.
-Cassie just entered her play into a county wide high school
+including the music, lyrics and all the voices, by our 16 year old cousin Cassie.
+Cassie just entered her play into a county wide high school competition.
+The

 light above, without any idea they were about to become dinner.
 The frogs sat perfectly still and watched to see what fat bug would fly or hop by.
 Once the